 However, we share this genetic language with every other living thing on earth, while it is only our fellow humans that we can talk with.
 Although molecular genetics is not the kind of "language" we are investigating, it provides one framework for interpreting our question about the origins of human spoken language.We can ask: what aspects of the human genome make spoken language possible?
 What selective pressures on our ancestors led these characteristics to develop?

-Human language and culture are deeply interconnected, so much so that it would absurd to study the evolution of language without considering its role in broader social and cultural questions.
+Human language and culture are deeply interconnected, to the point that it would absurd to study the evolution of language without considering its role in broader social and cultural questions.
 However, the human species has in fact adapted genetically to facilitate the use of spoken language.
 Thus it is worthwhile to look into what these adaptations are, and also at some theories about what selective advantage they offered to our ancestors.

 We are going to sidestep several controversies:

-and stretched out our pharynx (throat, in ordinary language) by lowering
+it contains, and stretched out our pharynx (throat, in ordinary language) by

-the larynx (what is behind your Adam's apple).
-The comparison below of
+lowering the larynx (what is behind your Adam's apple).
+The comparison below

 The picture below shows that the skull of Homo erectus, our immediate